 - Post-Acute Withdrawal Symptoms (PAWS): PAWS refers to specific withdrawal symptoms that can persist for weeks or months after detox.
 Though these symptoms are typically manageable, they are uncomfortable.
 Sleep disturbances, anxiety/depression, cravings, and heightened trigger sensitivity are common for those with PAWS.

 Do Insurance Companies Cover Detox Services?

-We work with many insurance providers to make our detox services as accessible as possible.
-However, it is important to note that the exact cost of detox in Nashville depends on what your insurance plan covers.
+We work with insurance providers like BlueCross Blue Sheild, Cigna, and UnitedHealthcare to make our detox services as accessible as possible.
+However, it is important to note that the exact cost of detox in Nashville depends on what the insurance plan covers.
 Additionally, we invite you to reach out to us to learn more about our payment plan options.

 When considering the costs associated with recovery, it is crucial to remember that addiction treatment is an investment—one with lifelong rewards.
 Getting yourself or a loved one sober is priceless.

 It is time to stop drinking and start healing.
 Our team at Detox Nashville understands how daunting attending alcohol detox in Nashville might seem, but we will keep you safe and comfortable throughout every step of this rewarding process.
 We’re here to help you work towards the better and brighter future you deserve.
 Call today or complete our contact form to get started.